iffathanafiah/CTF-WriteUp/Tournaments/UMCS 2025/Preliminary/Web/heathcheck/readme.md

 Final Summary
 Identified command injection via curl in PHP.

-Used %0a (newline) to break out of the intended command.

 Confirmed file existence (cat hopes_and_dreams).

 Bypassed output handling restrictions with @<filename> in curl.